- Semgrep in CI

 Getting started with Semgrep in continuous integration (CI)

 Semgrep is integrated into CI environments by creating a job (also known as an action for some CI providers) that is run by the CI provider.
+This CI job can scan the following targets:

 This document helps users choose which method best meets their goals in integrating Semgrep in their CI environment.